MrIzzat/World-Map-Djikstra-Shortest-Path/README.md

 ### Djikstra portion

-Since the instructions prohibited the storing
+Since the instructions prohibited the storing of a djisktra look up table, the shortest distances had to be calculated from scratch every time.
+To improve the speed of the look up table, I implemented some techniques from the princton univeristy website such as:

+*Applying a faster version of the queue, the fibonacci queue for djikstra *Stop the search after reaching the destination in djisktra, preventing the creation of djikstra table for every country.